Wilma V Scammers?

 Round one!

 Let’s get ready to rumble, in the blue corner we have Wilma Mayhem.
-In the red corner there is the scammer!
-Who will come out the winner?
+In the red corner, there is the scammer!
+Who will come out as the winner?
 This could be as messy as Rhea Ripley Vs Liv Morgan in the World Federation Wrestling.
 Wilma is just continuing her studies on Crime, Harm and the state.
-Wilma would love to find the time to make social media content, it’s mission impossible.
+Wilma would love to find the time to make social media content, but it’s mission impossible.
 However, she likes spending a few minutes scrolling through social media while enjoying coffee and a cake.
-In the scammer’s corner, they send messages to Wilma such as
+In the scammer’s corner, they send messages to Wilma.

 Hello Wilma Mayhem

 This is an international star that you follow.
-I am on my private TikTok account.
+I have this private TikTok account.
 I created this profile to enable me to communicate with at least one or two of my fans worldwide.
 My verified TikTok account is controlled by my management and social media handler.
 This is my reason for creating a new account: It enables me to communicate with fans who have supported me through my career.
 (I think they mean career.)
 Yes, as a dyslexic person, Wilma can spot spelling mistakes.
-Thanks, and God bless you for your love and support, signed the international artist.
+Thank you, and God bless you for your love and support.
+Signed, the international artist.

-Hello top fan!
+Hello, top fan!
 I hope this message finds you well.
-This might feel unexpected, but I will reassure you it’s real.
-I am currently conducting a secure/ private outreach to connect more personally with some of my amazing supporters, like yourself, as a part of an effort to strengthen and grow our fan-based community.
+This may seem unexpected, but I assure you it’s real.
+I am currently conducting a secure and private outreach to connect more personally with some of my amazing supporters, like yourself, as part of an effort to strengthen and grow our fan-based community.
 I want to express my heartfelt gratitude for your unwavering support and contributions over the years.
-Your dedication means so much to me and I truly appreciate everything you’ve done to help us grow together.
-Please feel free to reply, I would love to get to know you better.
-Warm regards and leave a Telegram account link to join.
+Your dedication means so much to me, and I truly appreciate everything you’ve done to help us grow together.
+Please feel free to reply.
+I would love to get to know you better.
+Warm regards, and leave a Telegram account link to join.

 Wilma ignores the messages that come to her daily.
-Wilma finds reporting all these accounts is frustrating.
+Wilma finds it frustrating to report all these accounts.
 Trying to keep on top of the whole scenario is Mission Impossible.
-Tom Cruise will not be around to say press that button and all these people will disappear.
+Tom Cruise will not be around to say Press that button, and all these people will disappear.
 Wilma has had friends who have been hacked.
 Even when reporting this, you receive the report telling you there is nothing wrong with the account.
 Wilma reports an account about international artists.
-It is full of downloaded TikToks that were uploaded to a fake account.
+It is full of downloaded TikTok videos that were uploaded to a fake account.
 There is nothing wrong with this, along with the special fan message.
 This round is equal at present.

 Round 2!

 As part of her Open University studies on Crime, harm and the state, there is a part on cybercrime.
 There is a massive problem, Wilma spotted.
 There is no way to distinguish between cybercrime and Crime.
 If a crime is committed online, how do you determine this from something like burglary?
 Cybercrimes are criminal acts committed using digital technology.
-This will bring in complex subjects such as surveillance.
+This will introduce complex subjects, such as surveillance.
 Wilma was sent a link to a fake website through WhatsApp, and she reported this to the Police.
 Again, recording this with the Police, this Crime is not distinguished between online and offline offences.
-This is following the Home Office as crimes which have been recorded are determined by the law.
-The only way to report cybercrime is through a specified misuse of a computer Act from 1990.
-Wilma is on the ropes and the scammer is winning.
+This follows the Home Office, as crimes which have been recorded are determined by the law.
+The only way to report cybercrime is through the specified misuse of a computer Act from 1990.
+Wilma is on the ropes, and the scammer is winning.

 Round 3!

-- Lack of Verifiable Information: The website does not provide precise contact details, physical addresses, or information about the company’s history and team members.
+• Lack of Verifiable Information: The website lacks precise contact details, physical addresses, and information about the company’s history and team members.

-- Absence from Official Channels: This booking service is not mentioned on David Garrett’s official website or verified social media profiles.
+• **Absence from Official Sources:** This booking service is not listed on the official website or verified social media accounts

-- Given these red flags, it’s advisable to exercise caution.
-Always cross-reference booking agencies with official artist channels to ensure authenticity and consider contacting the artist’s management directly for confirmation.
+• Given these red flags, it’s advisable to exercise caution.
+Always cross-reference booking agencies with the artist’s official channels to ensure authenticity, and consider contacting the artist’s management directly for confirmation.

 The Metropolitan police have a site on cybercrime and how to prevent yourself from becoming a victim.
-It is excellent guidance, but ultimately all the choices of avoiding cybercrime are up to the individual.
+It is excellent guidance, but ultimately, all the choices of avoiding cybercrime are up to the individual.
 Does everyone know the risks of going onto unsecured websites?
-The focus on an individual will lead to the viewpoint that the person being scammed is to blame.
-They have not taken adequate action to prevent being scammed.
-If you have been scammed and the bank repays the money you lost.
-There is no crime to be investigated, which must be frustrating as there is no justice for the victims.
-There are no adequate deterrents or measures to aid in cutting down cybercrime.
+Focusing on an individual can lead to the perception that the person who was scammed is to blame for not taking sufficient precautions to avoid being victimised.
+If you have been scammed, your bank will typically reimburse the money you lost.
+Unfortunately, without a crime to investigate, it can be frustrating for victims, as they may feel there is no justice for their situation.
+There are no effective deterrents or measures in place to prevent or reduce cybercrime.

 Round 4!